linux-nerd/data-structures.js/README.md

 `npm install`

 Run dev build
+- For linux and darwin
 `npm run dev`

+- For windows
+`npm run dev:win32`

 To execute unit test cases
+- For linux and darwin
 `npm test`

+- For windows
+`npm test:win32`

 Trigger production build
+- For linux and darwin
 `npm run build`

+- For windows
+`npm run build:win32`

 # List of Data Structures
 Data structures covered so far -